littlebizzy/404-to-homepage/readme.txt

 Tags: 404, homepage, home, not found, errors, page, missing, 301, redirect, htaccess Requires at least: 4.4
 Tested up to: 4.8
+Requires PHP: 7.0
-Stable tag: 1.0.4
+Stable tag: 1.0.5
-License: GPL3
+License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+Prefix: NTFTHP

 Redirects all 404 (Not Found) errors to the homepage for a better user experience, less abuse from bots, and 100% elimination of Google GSC warnings.